Ashokkumar1703/Building-an-Employee-Management-Application-with-Spring-Boot-HTML-CSS-and-JS-or-Thymeleaf-Framework./README.md

 Java full stack small Project titled "Building an Employee Management Application with Spring Boot, HTML, CSS, and JS or Thymeleaf Framework.

 ////////////////////////////////////////////////////////////////Important point/////////////////////////////////////////////////////////////////////////////////////

+In Github there are 2 main folder Main folder and master folder Main Folder
+Master Floader
+Kindly see all branches

 //////////////////////////////Visit your browser at http://localhost:8080/employees/ to see the Thymeleaf pages/////////////////////////////
 //////////////////////////////Go to http://localhost:8080/swagger-ui.html to see the generated API documentation///////////////////////////